 Prescribed burn at Seal Bay Conservation Park

-- The prescribed burn will start at 12:00 pm and should be complete by 6 pm.
+- The prescribed burn will start at 12.30pm on Tuesday 8 November and is likely to be completed by 7pm on Wednesday 9 November.

-- Lake Ada track and Emmets Track will be closed with no public access during the burn.
+- Lake Ada Track and Emmet Track will be closed to the public.

-- A significant smoke column is to be expected during the burn.
-This is normal for fires in Coastal Malllee and smoke may be visible over the following days.
+- A significant smoke column is to be expected during this burn.
+Smoke may also be visible over the following days and will be patrolled until safe.

 A list of planned prescribed burns is available on the DEW website.